Richard Barnett (Capitol rioter): Arrest, trial and incarceration

 On January 8, 2021, Barnett was arrested.
-He was indicted on January 29 of four misdemeanour and four felony charges: disorderly conduct; "obstruction of an official proceeding; aiding and abetting; entering and remaining in a restricted building or grounds with a deadly or dangerous weapon; parading, demonstrating or picketing in a capitol building; and theft of government property."
+He was indicted on January 29 of four misdemeanor and four felony charges: disorderly conduct; "obstruction of an official proceeding; aiding and abetting; entering and remaining in a restricted building or grounds with a deadly or dangerous weapon; parading, demonstrating or picketing in a capitol building; and theft of government property."
 On February 4, 2021, Barnett pleaded not guilty to all charges.

-Judge Christopher “Casey” Cooper allowed Barnett to be released from jail on April 27 2021, warning him that it was a test, and noting Barnett's "outlandish behavior and attempts to avoid detection after the riot, brandishing of guns in public, taking a stun gun into the Capitol and his possible adherence to some QAnon conspiracy theories".
+Judge Christopher "Casey" Cooper allowed Barnett to be released from jail on April 27, 2021, warning him that it was a test, and noting Barnett's "outlandish behavior and attempts to avoid detection after the riot, brandishing of guns in public, taking a stun gun into the Capitol and his possible adherence to some QAnon conspiracy theories".

-His Washington D.C. criminal trial was one of the highest profile prosecutions of a January 6 rioter.
+His Washington, D.C. criminal trial was one of the highest profile prosecutions of a January 6 rioter.
+Barnett was represented in court by Joseph D. McBride, an attorney known for his defense of the January 6 Capitol rioters.